-As Minister of Canadian Heritage and Official Languages, I invite all Canadians to take this opportunity to reflect on the significance of the Maple Leaf Tartan and to celebrate the contributions that Canadians of Scottish heritage have made to our country.
-On the road to Canada's 150th birthday in 2017, let us take this opportunity to celebrate all of the things that make Canada the united, strong, and free country we are today.
+As Minister of Canadian Heritage and Official Languages, I invite all Canadians to take time on National Tartan Day to learn more about the Maple Leaf Tartan and to celebrate the contributions that Canadians of Scottish heritage have made to our country.

 SOURCE Canadian Heritage